jaw039/CulinaryInsights/README.md

 The F1 score drastically improved from 0.0929 to 0.3873
 The F1 score for identifying healthy recipes jumped from 0.0929 to 0.3873 5-fold cross validation scores increased by ~3% on average, showing the model is more consistent

+### Fairness Analysis

+Assessing the precision parity of the model across varying average ratings is essential, especially in correctly distinguishing between healthy and unhealthy recipes.
+This distinction holds significant importance due to its direct impact on users' health choices.
+False positives, in particular, pose a serious concern as they can lead users astray when seeking nutritious meal options.

+For example, if recipes with high calorie counts are inaccurately labeled as healthy, users might be misled into consuming them under the false assumption that they are beneficial.
+This could result in unintended consequences such as weight gain or decreased energy levels, directly contradicting their health goals.
+Moreover, false positives not only fail to promote health but also actively endorse recipes that do not align with nutritional guidelines.

+Therefore, ensuring the model's precision in identifying unhealthy recipes, especially those potentially misleadingly labeled as healthy, is crucial.
+This not only safeguards users from adverse health outcomes but also supports their efforts in making informed dietary choices based on accurate nutritional information.

+Null Hypothesis: Our model is fair.
+The precision for recipes with higher average ratings and lower average ratings is approximately equal, and any differences observed are solely due to random chance.

+H0: Phigh = Plow

+Alternative Hypothesis: Our model is unfair.
+The precision for recipes with lower average ratings is lower than the precision for recipes with higher average ratings.

+H0: Phigh > Plow

+Test Statistic: Difference in precision between recipes with higher average ratings and recipes with lower average ratings (Phigh − Plow)

+Significance Level: 0.05

+<iframe
+  src="assets/fairness.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>

+The p-value obtained from the permutation test is 0.668, which is greater than the chosen significance level of 0.05.
+This indicates that the observed difference in precision between the high and low rating groups is not statistically significant.

+Since the result is not significant, we fail to reject the null hypothesis.
+There is insufficient evidence to conclude that the model has unequal precision performance between recipes with high and low average ratings.

+Based on the defined groups, evaluation metric, and significance level, the model appears to be fair in terms of precision parity across recipes with different average ratings.